To be eligible for the Obstetrics and Gynecology oral exam, candidates must meet the criteria below:

 Exam Day Process

-- Candidates must present a current, valid government-issued photo identification during registration (e.g. driver’s license or passport).
+- Candidates will be requested to log in to the virtual platform 30-45 minutes in advance of their scheduled exam time.
+During check-in, candidates must present a current, valid government-issued photo identification during registration (e.g. driver’s license or passport).

-- Failure to arrive in time for registration/orientation will results in automatic cancellation of the exam.
+- Failure to arrive in time to complete all required security and identity checks may result in automatic cancellation of the exam.

 The oral examination results are individually reviewed and approved by the full Board.
 The exam may include assessment of osteopathic philosophy/OMM in treatment modalities; interpersonal and communication skills; and professionalism.